 will /shall + the perfect have done (Past in the Future Time)

-Besides these ways they added be to, be about to, be on the point /verge of as the ways of expressing future meaning.
+Besides these ways they added be to, be about to, be on the point /verge of as ways of expressing future meaning.
 They gave the table of tense and aspect which describes the paradigm of future time as well as present and past time (Leech et al., 1983, p.
 58).
 By giving this table, they affirm the existence of future.
 In addition, they provide the list of all modal auxiliaries among which they present “shall” and “will”.
-It means that they accept “shall” and “will” not only as future auxiliaries, but also as modal verbs.
+It means that they accept “shall” and “will” not only as future auxiliaries but also as modal verbs.
 Unlike other modals, “will” and “shall” are presented in two forms—in full forms and in contracted forms (See table 1).
 Obviously, the authors mixed up the modal will with the auxiliary will.
 The fact is that no modal verb except “will” and “shall” can be contracted.
 We would say that when these verbs are used in contracted forms, they are future auxiliaries, not modal verbs.
 It goes without saying, that we don’t ignore “shall” and “will” as modal verbs.
 If we analyze the semantic use of “shall” and “will” within the context, it comes clear that they can be used both as modal and as auxiliary verbs.
 We can prove it by giving examples.

 Who will lend me an umbrella? (= Who is willing to lend me an umbrella)?
 I will. (=not I’ll)

 It is clear from this sentence that “will” denotes modal shade of willingness.
 The reason why we cannot use the contracted form is that here “will” is used as a modal verb.
-And like other modal verbs it also denotes future, because the realization of the action is expected to happen in the future.
+And like other modal verbs, it also denotes the future, because the realization of the action is expected to happen in the future.

 Why will you make things difficult for yourself?

-When we hear or read this sentence we don’t think about smb’s making things difficult in the future time but just being insistent of making things difficult.
-In this sentence the modal shade of meaning of “insistence” prevails over tense and tense turns out to be additional meaning.
+When we hear or read this sentence we don’t think about smb’s making things difficult in the future time but just being insistent on making things difficult.
+In this sentence, the modal shade of meaning of “insistence” prevails over tense and tense turns out to be an additional meaning.

 Kaushanskaya’s Viewpoint about the Future Tense and Its Ways of Classification

-Kaushanskaya et al., the soviet linguists, accepts “will” as an auxiliary (Kaushanskaya et al., 1973, p.
+Kaushanskaya et al., the soviet linguists, accept “will” as an auxiliary (Kaushanskaya et al., 1973, p.
 87) and as a modal verb (Kaushanskaya, 1973, p.
 118).
-Basing on the traditional grammar they give eight ways of expressing futurity.
+Based on traditional grammar they give eight ways of expressing futurity.
 They state that “will” as an auxiliary verb is used to form all the future tense forms for all persons except for the first person singular and plural.
 Besides, they investigated will and shall as modal verbs and gave their different shades of meanings.
-In linguistics there are some different ideas about “’ll”, the contracted form of the
+In linguistics, there are some different ideas about “’ll”, the contracted form of the